R2DToo/ServiceNow-Optimiz-Plugin-AMI/README.md

-# ServiceNow-Optimiz Plugin Install Scripts
+# This repo is deprecated
-## This repo is being deprecated.
-Please check the link below for the latest scripts
+Please visit the link below for the new home of these scripts.

 https://github.com/optimizca/servicenow-grafana/tree/main/scripts